otan-cockroach/molt/README.md

 It takes in two or more JDBC connection strings as arguments.
 For names that are easy to read, append `<name>===` in front of the jdbc string.
-The first argument is optimised to be read as the "source of truth".∞
+The first argument is optimised to be read as the "source of truth".

 ```shell
 # Compare two postgres instances, with simplified naming for both instances.